olie-ver/TestPlusPlus/README.md

 However, I may eventually write and compile with a later version of C++ as a way of maintenance and keeping it modern.

 If you're feeling gutsy, you should use it in your projects and tell me what you think.
 Otherwise, just take a look around.
+Be sure to read the Documentation.md file in the v17.0.0 folder if you are thinking of using in your projects before downloading.